• Skip to primary navigation

 1. Can I make Phirni without saffron?

 Yes, but saffron adds a rich flavor and color.
-You can skip saffron and use cardamom alone.
+You can skip saffron and use cardamom powder alone.

 2. Can I use toned or low-fat milk?

-Yes, but it won’t be as rich and creamy as full cream milk.
+Yes, but it won't be as rich and creamy as full cream milk.
+So I would recommend using full cream milk.

 3. Can I make this ahead for a party?